 Chorleywood Common Conservation Area is of both historic and architectural interest.
 The open rural nature of the Common and the integration of the built form surrounding the Common creates an area of architectural interest.
 The variation in character of the buildings located around the Common, ranging from 16th and 17th Century to 19th Century buildings demonstrates the growth of the area throughout history...
 The special interest of the Conservation Area relates to the types of buildings and how the built form surrounding the Conservation Area has developed and grown throughout history.
 The original buildings consist of the farm cottages.
 These buildings reflect the historical agricultural use of the Common...
-Chorleywood Bottom reflects the early village settlements of the Conservation Area.
-The arrival of the Metropolitan Railway line resulted in a change in the urban form particularly around Station Approach.
-The north eastern part of the Conservation Area has an urban character created by the development of Rickmansworth Road (A404)...The juxtaposition of low density home and gardens with more intensive terraces or rows of houses does impart a special character to the area. (pg.3)
+Chorleywood Bottom reflects the early village settlements of the Conservation Area has an urban character created by the development of Rickmansworth Road (A404)...The juxtaposition of low density home and gardens with more intensive terraces or rows of houses does impart a special character to the area. (pg.3)